paradoxinversion/client-eoe/DOCS/game-events.md

 `advanceDay` is responsible for gathering game events and returning game data with the events that should occur at the end of a turn from the main screen.
 If there are events, the main screen should then switch to the events screen.

+Resolution
+Plot events have resolution functions that handle committing any changes to game data.
+This includes changes from plots and science projects.